Updated January 19, 2018.

 15. How long has the HSA been available to Canadian businesses?

 The HSA has been available since the 80's.
 Olympia Benefits is a pioneer and largely responsible for the initial marketing and promotion of the concept to Canada's small business community.
-Since 1996, Olympia has been marketing and administering PHSPs.
+Since 1996, Olympia has been marketing and administering HSAs.

 16. What's the difference between an HSA and insurance?

 A Health Spending Account is a tax plan in the nature of insurance.
-It looks, smells, and feels like insurance since it deals with medical costs.
+It feels like insurance since it deals with medical costs.
 The critical difference however, is that by paying for medical expenses through an HSA, you are self-insuring.
 There are significant advantages to paying for medical expenses through a tax plan instead of an insurance plan.

 17. Are there different types of Health Spending Accounts?

-Once you get past all the marketing jazz, an HSA is a contract.
+Once you get past all the marketing, an HSA is a contract.
 Specifically, it is a contract between an employer (a business) and an employee.
 The conditions of the contract should outline the relationship between the employer, employee, and the administrator.
 So in that sense, all HSAs are the same.

 However, there are some key conditions that will affect the HSA.
 Are there arm's length employees?
 What type of compensation does the owner receive (dividends)?
 Are the employees part time?